 A page of data can be transferred from the main memory to either Buffer 1 or Buffer 2.
 To transfer a page of data using the standard DataFlash page size (528 bytes), an opcode of 53h for Buffer 1 or 55h for Buffer 2 must be clocked into the device followed by three address bytes comprised of two dummy bits, 12 page address bits (PA11 - PA0) which specify the page in main memory to be transferred, and 10 dummy bits.
-To transfer a page of data using the binary page size (512 bytes), an opcode of 53h for Buffer 1 and 55h for Buffer 2 must be clocked into the device followed by three address bytes comprised of three dummy bits, 12 page address bits (A20 - A9) which specify the page in the main memory to be transferred, and nine dummy bits.
+To transfer a page of data using the binary page size (512 bytes), an opcode of 53h for Buffer 1 and 55h for Buffer 2 must be clocked into the device followed by three address bytes comprised of three dummy bits, 12 page address bits (PA11 - PA0) which specify the page in the main memory to be transferred, and 9 dummy bits, 12 page address bits (A20 - A9) which specify the page in the main memory to be transferred, and 9 dummy bits.

-The $\overline{\text{CS}}$ pin must be low while toggling the SCK pin to load the opcode and the three address bytes from the input pin (SI).
-The transfer of the page of data from the main memory to the buffer will begin when the $\overline{\text{CS}}$ pin transitions from a low to a high state.
-During the page transfer time (t{XFR}), the RDY/ $\overline{\text{BUSY}}$ bit in the Status Register can be read to determine whether or not the transfer has been completed.
+The $\overline{CS}$ pin must be low while toggling the SCK pin to load the opcode and the three address bytes from the input pin (SI).
+The transfer of the page of data from the main memory to the buffer will begin when the $\overline{CS}$ pin transitions from a low to a high state.
+During the page transfer time (tXFR), the RDY/BUSY bit in the Status Register can be read to determine whether or not the transfer has been completed.